MaryF-aith/ReDI-Intro-to-Python-MaryF-aith/README.md

 ### 1.4 Miniconda & Python

 Miniconda is a small bootstrap version of Anaconda that includes only conda, Python and the packages they depend on as well as a small number of other useful packages including pip, zlib and few others.
 Anaconda is the world’s most popular open-source Python distribution platform and one of its main components, conda, is an open-source package and environment management system that runs on Windows, macOS, and Linux.
 With conda, we can quickly install, run, and update packages and their dependencies.
-It allows us to easily create, save, load, and switch between environments on our local computer, thus enabling an isolated, project-specific environment management.
+It allows us to easily create, save, load, and switch between environments on our local computer, thus enabling isolated, project-specific environment management.
 Conda was initially created for Python programs, but it can package and distribute software for any language.

 **Documentation**: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)